 Humans are not at risk of catching the disease from infected cats although they can become infected via the same environmental exposure.

 Inhalation: Cats become infected when they inhale or ingest the fungal spores (microconidia) from the environment.
 Once inside the cat, macrophages engulf the spores where they continue to replicate.
 From this point on, the disease will go one of three ways.
 It may remain in the lungs, disseminate through the body to various organs or affect the skin.

 - Primary pulmonary histoplasmosis – This is the most common form of histoplasmosis.
 The spores are inhaled into the lungs where they cause localised symptoms.

 - Disseminated histoplasmosis – This is the most lethal form of histoplasmosis.
 Instead of being remaining in the lungs, the infection spreads throughout the body in the blood and lymph.
-Affected areas include liver, eyes, bones, skin, spleen and gastrointestinal tract.
+Affected areas include the liver, eyes, bones, skin, spleen and gastrointestinal tract.
 This form of histoplasmosis occurs most often in immunocompromised cats.

 Disseminated histoplasmosis is broken down by the organs involved:

 - Cutaneous histoplasmosis